RTGS-Lab/real_time_image_processing_system/README.md

 Expected Technical Challenges:
 - Throughput of images pulled from the API has the potential to be higher than the throughput of analyzing them.
 This would create a backlog in the program, and it would eventually overwhelm memory.
 - Large image file size, or a large quantity of images, or a combination of the two, may require large amounts of space in order to store them all.
-- Spatial resolution and spatial extent may vary among the images, which will require a flexible program to be able to analyze all of them.
+- Spatial resolution and spatial extent may vary among the images.
 - Not all data entering the program is guaranteed to be an image.
 - Image data may be corrupted in some way, with incorrect or missing coordinates, time stamps, or attribute data.
 - Not all images may be useful or desired.
 There may have to be a way to sort out which images have little or no value to the project.